Bradshaw/spaceshipsin.space/sources/markdown/out/pctf/index.md

 ### During each case

+#### Regulatory breaches

 Some archetypes may clear Reprimand, Stress, or both when their passage trait is invoked.
-The administrator takes note of significant regulatory breaches and trauma.
+The administrator takes note of significant regulatory breaches.

 Regulatory breaches include (but are not limited to):
 - Death of a PCTF agent